howtoscalenn/howtoscalenn.github.io/index.md

   Use $$(\beta_1, \beta_2) = (0.9, 0.95)$$ and $$\epsilon = 1\text{e-}8$$—standard for large-scale transformers.
   - If scaling bsz with compute budget, [some suggest using larger $$\beta$$ for smaller batches](https://www.cs.princeton.edu/~smalladi/blog/2024/01/22/SDEs-ScalingRules/).
   - For Weight Decay (WD), $$\lambda$$, you can diable this for small scale proxy, and re-actiavte in target scale.
-  - It is well known that 1e-1 for pytorch default.
   - but be careful it depends on what framework you use. for `tensorflow adamw` or `truly decoupled adamw` defualt is 1e-4 because pytorch default multiply WD value by lr.
     - recently proposed papers related to muP claims truly decoupled adamw fixes HP transfer stability
       - it's easy to implement by setting `weight_decay` as `weight_decay / group['lr']`